CrashOverrideProductions/GM-PIM-Reverse-Engineering/README.md

 <!-- Other Intro -->
 ### What is a Powertrain Interface Module (PIM)
-The Powertrain Interface Module (PIM) fitted to Holden VY and VZ models acts and a communication gateway between the Body Control Module (BCM) and Engine Control Module (ECM).
+The Powertrain Interface Module (PIM) fitted to Holden VT, VX, VY and VZ models acts and a communication gateway between the GM-UART (ALDL) Data Bus and the J1850VPW/CAN (OBDII) Data Bus

 The PIM is also part of theft deterrent authentication process or immobiliser system.